April 26, 2011 Comments Off on

 M. A. – Lipscomb University

-A.S.L. – White’s Ferry Road School of Biblical Studies
+A.S.L. – White’s Ferry Road School of Biblical Studies (not accredited)

-Kilgore College (no degree) majored in Theatre
+Kilgore College – majored in Theatre (no degree)

 Training and Certification